undp/carbon-registry/README.md

 ### **Deployment**
 System services can deploy in 2 ways.
-- **As a Container** - Each service boundary containerized in to a docker container and deploy on any container orchestration service.
+- **As a Container** - Each service boundary containerized in to a docker container and can deploy on any container orchestration service.
 [Please refer Docker Compose file](./docker-compose.yml)
 - **As a Function** - Each service boundary packaged as function (Serverless) and host on any Function As A Service (FaaS) stack.
 [Please refer Serverless configuration file](./backend/services/serverless.yml)